gs-avionik-gunnar/GS-Traffic2WIFI/README.md

 You can see some videos of GS-Traffic2WIFI on my [Youtube-Channel](https://www.youtube.com/channel/UCv42FT93emRBfOEssAWbdOw)

 ##  Known issues of actual Version
-- Currently there are no known issues.
+- Currently alls known issues are solved in the current version.

 Feel free to modify and contribute!